shephertz/App42-AppMethod-API/README.md

 {"PUBLIC":"R", "elmo":"W", "elmo":"R"}  // for giving the Read Permission to Public and Read/Write for user elmo.

 {"elmo":"W", "elmo":"R"}  // Private Document for user elmo.

+{"elmo":"W", "elmo":"R", "bert":"R"}  // user elmo can Read/Write and user bert can only read.
 ```